pyOpenSci/software-peer-review/software-peer-review-guide/editors-guide.md

 The editor in chief who initially engaged with this review should have already evaluated the package level Editor Checks section for `Fit`, `Automated Tests`, `Documentation`, `License`, and `Repository`.

 They also should have checked whether the package is [in scope for pyOpenSci](../about-peer-review/aims-and-scope.html#package-categories).
-And whether there is [functionality overlap with functionality with other packages](../about-peer-review/aims-and-scope.html#package-overlap).
+And whether there is [functionality overlap with functionality of any other existing Python packages](../about-peer-review/aims-and-scope.html#package-overlap).

 However, in some instances the editor-in-chief may request that an editor perform these tasks.
 Be sure to check the issue to ensure the above checks have been implemented prior to initiating the review.